-Applications are assessed by a centralised team in close co-operation with admissions tutor/s.
+Applications are assessed by a centralised team in close co-operation with the School Recruitment and Admissions Officer(s).

 1.2.
 Application assessment methods

 All applications are considered on an equal basis.
 Applications are not segregated by the type of educational institution attended.